fu2ra/Yami/index.md

 Since 3 years ago I feel comfortable with my potential focused on UI design.
 I usually seek for feedback to improve myself and try not to depend on anyone else to make decisions that need to be taken in a rush.[editor on GitHub](https://github.com/fu2ra/profile/edit/master/index.md)

-🚲When I’m not designing, you can probably find me [ridin' on my bike](https://www.instagram.com/yamicony/), cooking, or learning a new hobby, right now I invest my time reading a lot about ux writing
+🚲When I’m not designing, you can probably find me [ridin' on my bike](https://www.instagram.com/yamicony/), cooking, or learning a new hobby, right now I invest my time reading a lot about ux writing and share practical tools for wealth, health, and happiness

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Jekyll Themes